osshalakhina/indigo/README.md

 # Indigo

-Character for animation, made in Adobe photoshop.
+Character for animation, created in Adobe Photoshop.

 # Preview